vitorjaguat/react-notes/index.md

 ### useReducer hook

+Explanations from Max, lecture 116, repo react-max-section10 Examples from NN, repo react-recipe-directory

 The function of useReducer is similar to useState, but it adds more complexity on it.
 For example, it can take care of several properties.

 The structure of useReducer is also different: `const [state, dispatch] = useReducer(choicesReducer, { properties: values })`

+useReducer structure (Max):
+`const [state, dispatchFn] = useReducer(reducerFn, initialState, initFn)`
+_state_: the latest state snapshot, used in the component re-render/re-evaluation cycle;
+_dispatchFn_: a function that can be used to dispatch a new _action_ (ie, trigger an update of the state).
+This action will be consumed by the first argument in the useReducer function (_reducerFn_);
+_reducerFn_: `(prevState, action) => newState` A function that is triggered automatically once an action is dispatched (via dispatchFn()).
+It receives the latest state snapshot and should return the new updated state.
+This function will be called by React and can be defined outside of the component.
+_initialState_: the initial state, just as in useState(initialState);
+_initFn_: (optional) A function to set the initial state programatically.

 The **dispatch** function provides options for the **choicesReducer** function and calls it with these options. `type` and `payload` are properties of the `action` object, that is returned by the dispatch function.